GeneTheBean/Forecast-App/README.md

 WeatherListItem - The list tags that represent each forecast event in the state.

-#### Setting up the API call
-I use the axios client to make the AJAX call, and use the redux-promise middleware to ensure that the data fetched from the asynchronous request is being passed to my reducer.

 #### Styling
-I bootstrapped my application using the npm bootstrap package.
+I bootstrapped my application using the npm bootstrap package because it's quick and easy to setup for styling.

 ## Tradeoffs I made
+The libraries I used included files which increased the overall size of my application.
+However, I made this tradeoff in order to speed up the development process and write more maintainable code.

 ## Things I would implement with more time (features, fixes, technical debt corrections, etc)
-If I had more time I'd make use of CSS animations to make the page more responsive.
+If I had more time I'd make use of CSS animations to make the page more visually appealing.

 ## Credits
 Icons made by iconixar from www.flaticon.com is licensed by CC